 formFieldProperties

 This attribute is a JSON array.
-Each element defines additional behaviour for individual form fields of certain types.
+Each element defines additional behavior for individual form fields of certain types.
 Each element consists of general and type-dependent attributes.
 The general attributes are used here to identify the relevant form field.

 Form field attributes: general